composedbymax/Shader-Sandbox/README.md

 ## Browser Support

-For full functionality, this application requires browsers that support:
+For full functionality, this application requires browsers/browser preferences that include:

+- Javascript (for main app functionality)
 - WebGL (for rendering)
 - WebGPU (for rendering)
 - File API (for file upload)